Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-luck-legends/roll/folly-and-fortune/rules/_index.md

 For a **slightly different** game,
 * Notice that all the cards show an _arrow_ pointing left or right.
 In this variant, that arrow becomes important!
 * At the end of your turn, when adding a card to your row, the **arrow of the card where you stopped** determines where you must add it.
-* (If the arrow points left, add the final roll result to the left of your row.
-If it points right, add to the right.)
+* In other words: If the arrow points left, add the final roll result to the left of your row.
+If it points right, add to the right.
+* (Some special cards from expansions don't have this arrow.
+In that case, place the card at any end you want, as per the usual rules.)

 {{% /rules-block %}}